 Pratt Institute is a small private not-for-profit school located in the large city of Brooklyn.

-There were roughly 69 film, video and photographic arts individuals who graduated with this degree at Pratt Institute in the most recent year we have data available.
+There were about 69 film, video and photographic arts individuals who graduated with this degree at Pratt Institute in the most recent year we have data available.

-Soon after graduation, film bachelor's recipients generally make about $23,400 at the beginning of their careers.
+Soon after graduation, film bachelor's recipients usually earn an average of $23,400 at the beginning of their careers.

 Here are some additional great schools for Film, Video & Photographic Arts students in the Middle Atlantic Region that almost earned our Most Popular Bachelor's Degree Colleges for Film, Video & Photographic Arts in the Middle Atlantic Region award.